mbagg4152/protein-flavonoid-thesis-project/README.md

 additional flavonoids to the code.
 The original code and the version that was worked on during class mainly focused on utilizing KEGG data in order to predict whether or not a specific plant could be capable of synthesizing selected flavonoids.
-The new code being developed (located in `projects/current/protein`) is being developed for the purpose of studying and analyzing the interactions between proteins and flavonoids or flavonoid-like compounds.
+The new code being developed (located in `projects/mh/protein`) is being developed for the purpose of studying and analyzing the interactions between proteins and flavonoids or flavonoid-like compounds.
+There is some disorder in this repository, and for that I am sorry.
+The files which are scarecely documented or not documented at all can be ignored.

 <!--  -->
 ---